 St. Joseph's School is able provide a high quality education and outstanding programming thanks to numerous volunteers and donors that selflessly give of their time, talent, and treasure to further the mission of the school.
 Without these dedicated donors and volunteers, St. Joseph's School would not have the ability to continue providing the level of programming, extra-curricular opportunities, or individualized student attention that is the current reality.
 The school's success is intrinsically tied to the success of its volunteer and donor programs.
-As such, we encourage you to join our team of volunteers, where your work will make sure that St. Joseph's School remains a wonderful place for students to learn and grow.
+As such, all families are encouraged and expected to volunteer for a MINIMUM OF TWO events throughout the school year.
+We encourage you to join our team of volunteers, where your work will make sure that St. Joseph's School remains a wonderful place for students to learn and grow.
 Below are a just a few ways that you can become a part of a dedicated group of volunteers:

-- P.A.W.S. (see page 52 for more details)
+- PTAC (see page 54 for more details)

 - Classroom Aide

-- Homework Club Assistant

 - Office Aide

 - Lunchroom Aide

 - Room Parent

 - Dinner Dance Auction Committee

 - Christmas Wreath Sales

 - Recess Supervisor